Trip Server 2

 ) for more

-information on using and running the application with Vagrant and Qemu.
+information on using and running the application with both Vagrant and

 Fedora

-included in the Fedora distribution.
-Follow the instructions in the
+the Fedora distribution.
+Follow the instructions in the 'nlohmann/json'

 - gcc